 Candy Eyes Video & Templates

-I am not sure about you but, I never have enough candy eyes to decorate my cookies and cupcakes.
+I am not sure about you, but I never have enough candy eyes to decorate my cookies and cupcakes.
 With the baking season right around the corner, I wanted to make sure you and I have enough eyes to decorate all the cute things we want to decorate.
-I’ve shared some royal icing eye transfers with you before but, these are a little different.
+I’ve shared some royal icing eye transfers with you before, but these are a little different.
 If you look at the patterns you’ll see small, medium and large circles that will fit great on cookies and cupcakes.
+Perfect little eye patterns!

 I am obsessed with larger eyes.
 I think they look like frog eggs but I am sure they taste way better.
 Not that I have ever eaten frog eggs.
 It was just an observation!

-By the way, I have fallen behind (more like off a cliff) on the royal icing transfers.
-I am back baby!
-I have a million baking sheets (now I use foam board and you’ll see that link below) turned upside down in my kitchen with patterns taped to them.
-Some of them even have transfers half done!
-I can’t tell you how good it feels to be back on track.
+By the way, I have fallen behind (more like off a cliff) on the royal icing transfers, but I am back baby and I’ve got a million baking sheets (now I use foam board and you’ll see that link below) turned upside down in my kitchen with patterns taped to them.
+Some of them have the transfers halfway done and I can’t tell you how good it feels to be back on track.
 Template Tuesday is up and running again even if it gets shared on a Wednesday! 🙂

 Supplies for Candy Eyes: